Mr-Coxall/Computer-Based-Problem-Solving/docs/functions/default-values.rst

 Default Values
 ==============

 All of the functions that we have looked at to this point, you had to ensure that you were sending the exact same number of parameters to the function as it was expecting.
-To help us do this a good IDE will have "auto-complete" giving us a little pop out window to show us what should be passed over to the function.
+To help us do this a good IDE will have, "auto-complete" giving us a little pop out window to show us what should be passed over to the function.

 Some built in functions we have been using can be accessed in multiple different ways though.
 For example in Python there is a built in function called random.randrange().
 It is kind of like random.ranint() that we have used in the past.
 Here is the definition for random.ranint():